Shapes-16

 Training differently: between project-based pedagogy and mentoring

-Inès adds: «This is where our engineering/innovation complementarity is strong.
-In this course, for example, I advised on the methodology to be adopted in project pedagogy by anticipating what needed to be put in place to succeed, and also accompanied the mentoring program.»
+Inès adds: «This is where our complementarity between engineering and innovation comes into its own.
+In this course, for example, I advised on the methodology to be adopted in project teaching, anticipating what needed to be put in place to succeed, and also supporting the mentoring programme.»

 In the AIRE Master's program, students are mentored, and the role of mentor is not something you can improvise," stresses Inès, who has been able to develop her skills in this area at the IDD. «Even good teachers are not necessarily good mentors!
-In educational engineering, everything that's supposed to be obvious is called into question.
-We often think that someone who is an expert in a field will be able to teach it, but that's not true.
-Pedagogy can be learned.
+In educational engineering, we question everything that is supposed to be obvious.
+We often think that someone who is an expert in a subject will be able to teach it, but that's not true.
+You have to learn how to teach.
 That's why we're here, to guide mentors and teachers.»

 Building bridges between teachers and disciplines

-Guiding teachers is one thing, connecting them is another. «Everything is often very siloed between subjects within the university».», explains Inès. «We're trying to break down the walls and open up a little more to build bridges between teachers, get them to think together and share their practices on setting up pedagogies, for example».
+Guiding teachers is one thing, connecting them is another. «Everything is often very siloed between subjects within the university».», explains Inès. «We're trying to break down the walls and open up a bit more to build bridges between teachers, get them to think together and share their practices, for example in terms of setting up teaching methods.
 In response to teachers' isolation, IDD has set up a community of practice, PedaGo!, This is a forum for discussing educational issues and sharing experiences and best practices. «IDD planted the seed», says María Angélica, and PédaGo! continues to operate independently.

 These programs are just a few examples.
 The Institut des Défis team recently worked on the publication of the iN&Di guide, A document that bears witness to the IDD's approach to creating an intersectional program to raise awareness of inclusion and diversity.